Roburna-Blockchain-Network/Staking-Farming/README.md

         tresuary, rewardWallet: Addresses for the treasury and reward wallet. stakingToken, rewardsToken: Addresses of the staking and rewards tokens.

+    Constructor Parameters:
+    _stakingToken (address):
+        This is the address of the ERC20 token that will be used for staking.
+        Users will stake tokens of this type to participate in the reward system.

+    _rewardsToken (address):
+        This refers to the address of the ERC20 token used for distributing rewards.
+        Rewards for staking will be given out in this token.

+    _lockTime (uint256):
+        This is the duration for which tokens will be locked when staked, specified in days.
+        It defines the minimum period a user must stake their tokens before being able to unstake.

+    _rewardRate (uint256):
+        This parameter sets the initial reward rate in percentage.
+        It determines the rate at which rewards will be calculated for the staked tokens.

 ## Key Functions

     Stake/Unstake Tokens: